Marla Prudom MBACP, Couples and Individual Counsellor and Supervisor

 Other areas of counselling I deal with

-I have worked for several years as a Bereavement counsellor and I have a particular interest in the area of loss of all kinds and in grief work.
-This can range from life events leading to feelings of humiliation,shame, and concomitant feelings of anger, anxiety and depression; to issues of loss of identity and purpose arising from retirement, redundancy, empty nest syndrome, infertility,and so forth to an actual bereavement from miscarriage, terminal illness to violent and sudden death.
+I have worked for several years as a Bereavement counsellor and I have a particular interest in the area of loss of all kinds and in grief work, including issues of infertility and identity.

 Photos & videos

 If you are interested in making an appointment please contact me on my mobile number 07780707122 for a no obligation consultation.
 I apologise in advance if you get my answer machine please leave a message and I will return your call as soon as possible.
 We can then arrange an appointment for a time that is mutually convenient and I will endeavour to accommodate your schedule.
 I work Monday to Thursday with day time and some evening slots available.

 When we meet we will discuss what brings you into counselling and I can explain how I work.
 There will also be some practical and ethical matters that I will need to bring to your attention, such as the parameters of what I can and can't offer, issues of confidentiality and my responsibilty to you as a counselling practitioner.

 The initial consultation usually lasts up to an hour and the fee is £45 for an individual and £55 for a couple.